Italy: Police arrest truck owner over Vietnamese migrant deaths | DW | 12.06.2021

 Police in Italy say they have arrested a man wanted by Britain in connection with a people-smuggling plot that led to the deaths of 39 Vietnamese migrants in 2019.

-Authorities detained Stefan D., a Romanian national, on Saturday in the north Italian city of Milan.
+Authorities detained Stefan D., a Romanian national, on Saturday in the town of Cinisello Balsamo, near the north Italian city of Milan.

 He was detained on a UK arrest warrant and is thought to "belong to a criminal organization dedicated to illegal immigration," a police statement said.